AGarciaCast/AGarciaCast.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: RPL at KTH
+  - name: RPL @ KTH
     url: https://www.kth.se/is/rpl

 # Short bio (displayed in user profile at end of posts)